-Becoming a marketing manager requires the skills and knowledge of both marketing and general business practices.
-A Master of Business Administration (MBA) can make you more successful as a marketing manager by helping you learn advanced marketing concepts and giving you a solid background in business.
+Becoming a marketing manager requires the skills and knowledge of marketing and general business practices.
+Earning a General Master of Business Administration (MBA) degree can make you more successful as a marketing manager by helping you learn advanced marketing concepts and giving you a solid background in business.

 Marketing management goes beyond knowing marketing; it also involves knowing the ins and outs of how a business works.
 Marketing management requires knowledge of different tools needed to develop, advertise and promote products and generate sales for a company.
-Marketing managers must know how to create budgets, conduct market research and develop a market strategy.
-An online MBA program can give you these skills.
+Marketing managers must know how to create budgets, conduct market research and accurate audience analysis, develop effective marketing strategies and build a brand for their organization.
+An advanced business degree program like Texas A&M University-Corpus Christi’s fully online MBA can help you develop these skills.

 Obtaining your MBA can help you become successful in marketing management.
 Completing an online MBA program can offer students with hectic schedules a way to earn their degrees while still upholding commitments to work and family.
 You can grow your marketing career and broaden your general business knowledge through an MBA program.